THE AGE OF RECONCILIATION

 “Before the time”!
 The time of the Day of Vengeance, the Day of Reconciliation.
 So far, we have learned that many high-ranking angels rebelled during some previous age, most likely before the heaven and earth were created.
 The rebellion began at the highest level of the heaven in that Satan was one of the two cherubim that overshadowed the Throne of God with their wings.
 From that moment, God the Father charged His entire creation with error.

 But God found that the Logos, the Word, the Lord Jesus, loved righteousness and hated wickedness.
 Therefore God chose Him to be the first to be reconciled to God.
 God anointed Him with the fullness of the Holy Spirit and then tested His obedience on the earth until no shadow of doubt remained.
 Christ was made perfect by the things He suffered and became the Firstborn and Head of a company of sons yet to come.

 The blood of the cross reconciled the whole world to God in terms of forgiveness and also cleansed the holy places in the heavens.

-It was therefore necessary the patterns of things in the heavens should be purified with these; but the heavenly things themselves with better sacrifices than these.
+Therefore it was necessary that the copies of the things in the heavens should be purified with these, but the heavenly things themselves with better sacrifices than these.
 (Hebrews 9:23)